Version : √ OneNote for W10

 Which probably makes the case for a command called “Others” (with a large chevron) to accommodate those features that don’t fit (or soon won’t fit anymore) into the ribbon’ width.

 As a matter of fact, the real hurdle to increasing command density is the layout adopted in UWP app : The name of each command stands on the right of each command’ icon in the UW apps, whereas they stand below in Desktop programs.

 But moving the commands’ names below them in OneNote for W10 would probably make it loose its distinctive, modern look and feel.

-Which makes the case for new Tab called “Tools”, to spread an increasing number of features being available in OneNote for W10 (there are currently 4 tabs in OneNote for W10 vs 7 in OneNote desktop).
+Which makes the case for a new Tab called “Tools”, to spread an increasing number of features being available in OneNote for W10 (there are currently 4 tabs in OneNote for W10 vs 7 in OneNote desktop).

 With limited area for commands, OneNote should also avoid to repeat the same command in two tabs, such as the Maths command (available in the Drawing tab, and Insert tab).